 I can’t wait for you to try this homemade hand cream without beeswax.
-I don’t know about you but my hands stay so dry during the colder seasons.
+I don’t know about you, but my hands stay so dry during the colder seasons.
 This is the best DIY hand cream for dry hands!

 Disclosure: This post contains affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.
 Learn more

-With only 5 ingredients, the homemade hand cream without beeswax absorbs quickly and locks moisture in the skin, making your hands feel silky smooth and healthy.
+With only 5 ingredients, the homemade hand cream without beeswax absorbs quickly and locks moisture in the skin, making your hands feel silky smooth, and healthy.

-This natural hand cream recipe is fantastic, it’s one of the first homemade hand moisturizers I ever made.
+This natural hand cream recipe is fantastic, it’s one of the first homemade hand moisturizers I have ever made.
 Aside from being considerably cheaper than commercial store-bought creams, you’ll find it much gentler on your skin and often far more effective.

 This easy homemade hand cream without beeswax is lightweight, absorbent, and not greasy.
 You can apply the DIY hand cream often throughout the day.
 I always carry a small container in my purse and use it a little whenever my hands feel dry.